 BCS reported our circulation statistics for 2018 to Locus magazine, for their annual February issue that lists such data for magazines in F/SF short fiction.
 We will also post them here.

-In 2017, BCS published 26 issues, containing 53 pieces of original fiction (43 stories, 9 novelettes, and one novella) plus one reprint, 22 podcast episodes, and our eighth Best of BCS reprint anthology.
+In 2018, BCS published 26 issues, containing 62 pieces of original fiction (39 stories, 20 novelettes, and 3 novellas) 21 podcast episodes, and our ninth Best of BCS reprint anthology.

-Overall, our biggest year yet at BCS, with an increase in listenership for the BCS podcasts and a huge increase in readership on the website.
-Thank you to our readers and fans, and we look forward to 2018!Leave a Comment »
+Overall, our biggest year yet at BCS, with another huge increase in readership on the website, doubling since 2016.
+Thank you to our readers and fans, and we look forward to 2019!Leave a Comment »